Let’s Assume Taxes

 When I started at Salomon in 1981, the 30-year Treasury traded over 15%, up from 8% four years earlier, so there were a lot of corporate bonds trading at discount.
 We came up with a scheme if an issuer wanted to buy back its debt: equity-for-debt swaps.
 Normally these swaps are done to help a distressed company having trouble meeting its interest expense.
 The company issues equity in exchange for its hard-to-service debt.
 But our idea had nothing to do with that.
 We did these swaps to keep the issuer from paying taxes on the discount below par.

 In a typical deal, Salomon would accumulate the company’s discounted bonds through piecemeal trades in the market or in larger privately arranged sales.
-When we acquired the amount of bonds the issuer wanted to retire, we would exchange the bonds for the issuer’s stock, which we would then sell.
+When we acquired the amount of bonds the company wanted to retire, the company would issue us their stock in exchange for the bonds and we would sell the stock.
 The reason the issuer avoided the tax on the discount below par is that under the US tax code, transactions entered into by corporates on their own stock are neither taxable nor tax-deductible.
 We did the first equity-debt swap for Quaker Oats and one of the largest, $125 million, for Duke Power.

 By 1986 the 30-year Treasury had gone down to 8% and bonds issued when rates were higher (1979 - 1985) were trading at a premium to par.
 Now the issuer could pay cash if it wanted to buy back its debt and the premium above par was an immediate tax deduction.
 I think Salomon did 48 of the first 50 transactions; buying back debt at a premium and issuing new debt to replace it.

 I mentioned zero-coupon bonds and the misconception academics had that these would never be issued, because the professors erroneously assumed issuers and investors had the same tax rate.
 But with our help, corporations started issuing zero-coupon bonds around 1979, and they came in volume in 1981-82.
-One contributing fact was that the US tax code allowed the issuer to deduct the bond’s accretion to par in a straight line.
+One contributing fact was that the US tax code allowed the issuer to deduct the bond’s accretion to par in equal dollar amounts.
 Say a corporation issued a 30-year zero for proceeds of 10% of par.
 It could expense 1/30th of that 90 discount each year.
 This reduces taxes without incurring a cash expense.
-Of course, the sensible way to accrete to par is not in a straight line producing the same dollar amount each year.
+Of course, the sensible way to accrete to par is not by the same dollar amount each year.
 The accretion should be on a constant yield basis, producing a small initial annual expense that grows over time.
-Eventually the tax code was changed in this regard from straight line to constant yield and zero-coupon bonds became less attractive.
+Eventually the tax code was changed in this regard from equal dollar amount to constant yield and zero-coupon bonds became less attractive.

 After Salomon